RevealBi/Documentation/en/data-visualizations/image-view.md

-## Image View
+## Web View

-The image view displays information in an embedded browser by making a request to a URL and displaying the results.
+The web view displays information in an embedded browser by making a request to a URL and displaying the results.
 It works **only with the first row in the data set**, and **displays the contents of the column set as URL** in the data editor.

 ![Web view in the Visualization editor](images/pivot-editor-view=web-view.png)